-In order to manage timber haulage on the public road network, timber transport groups have been set up with key stakeholders to decide upon and implement agreements in specific locations to minimise the impact of these operations on other road users and road infrastructure.
-Such agreements are in place in locations such as Balquidder and East Loch Lomond.
+In order to manage timber haulage on the public road network, timber transport groups have been set up with key stakeholders such as local authorities and forest managers to decide upon and implement agreements in specific locations to minimise the impact of these operations on other road users and road infrastructure.
+Such agreements are in place in locations such as Balquhidder and East Loch Lomond.
 Investment in infrastructure such as in-forest haulage routes to bypass weaker road networks have been put in place in Strathard.